 Visuals can consist of: - White boards; post its; written lists; texts sent to the phone; single words, drawings, PowerPoints to name a few.

 There are set events during a day that always happen, and we can build the days structure around these events.
 The set events are of course snack/meal times and bedtime.
 For some children it may be that at the beginning of the day you sit down together and set out what will be happening and in what order for the whole day OR you may choose to plan out the time after breakfast and before lunch then after lunch plan out the time to tea time and finally tea time to bedtime OR you may use the “Now and Next” approach.
 It is important to use the system that suits your child and your family.
-For some children may need to cross out what has happened to show what will be happening next.
+For some children they may need to cross out what has happened so they can see what will be happening next.

 You do not need to fill each hour with a planned activity – it is just as important to build in play time/computer game time/exercise/ TV / down time/ and an oops card – which means something different will be happening.

 The visual support systems can be kept on, doors, tables, walls - In fact anywhere in the close vicinity of the child, where they know they are and are at their level, with minimal background distraction.
-Be imaginative and use visuals in as many was as possible to enhance a child’s understanding and independence.
+Be imaginative and use visuals in as many way as possible to enhance a child’s understanding and independence.

 Using Visual Structure to break up an activity or task